hannesdatta/thesis-guide/content/thesis-outline/results/selection.md

   * E.g., Log likelihood test against a null model, hit rate, hit probabilities (for Logit models)
   * Validation on a holdout sample

+* If you have estimated "competing" models, show the fit statistics for all models, and then motivate your final model choice.

-* Provide diagnostic plots, where appropriate
+* Provide diagnostic plots, where appropriate.

   ![Results1](/assets/results1.png)

   Source:
   Datta, H., Foubert, B., & Van Heerde, H. J. (2015).
-The challenge of retaining customers acquired with free trials. *Journal of Marketing Research,* 52(2), 217 234.
+[The challenge of retaining customers acquired with free trials.](https://doi.org/10.1509%2Fjmr.12.0160) *Journal of Marketing Research,* 52(2), 217 234.

-* If you have estimated "competing" models, show the fit statistics for all models, and then motivate your final model choice.